benzcraddock/benzcraddock/README.md

 - Backend: Node, Express, SQLiteStudio, PostgreSQL, PgAdmin 4, Postman, HTTPie, JSON, JSON Web Tokens, Authentication, Authorization, Heroku, and Testing.

-In addition, I am well versed in Visual Studio Code, Debugging, Git, GitHub, Terminal.
-Also, I am passionate about Web3, Crypto, and NFT's and am independently learning Solidity to be able to develop smart contracts on the Ethereum Blockhain.
+In addition, I am well versed in Visual Studio Code, Debugging, Git, GitHub, and Terminal.
+I am passionate about Web3, Crypto, and NFT's and am independently learning Solidity to be able to develop smart contracts on the Ethereum Blockhain.

 Please reach out to me on LinkedIn if you are interested in connecting: https://www.linkedin.com/in/benjamin-craddock/